 Step 6: Combine the final search set for each of the concepts using the AND Boolean operator.
 For example, combine lines 5 with 10 using the AND Boolean operator (i.e. 5 AND 10).

-Step 7: If appropriate, search for a subject heading and its relevant subheading to supplement your final search result (see line 10 in the above example).
+Step 7: If appropriate, search for a subject heading and its relevant subheading to supplement your final search result (see lines 11 and 12 in the example below).
 Combine these results using the OR Boolean operator (see line 13 in the example below) .

 Note: In the above search history, .mp. indicates a keyword search while a forward slash [/] indicates a subject heading search.